dtcenter/METplus/docs/Verification_Datasets/datasets/madis.rst

 ----------

 Description
   Meteorological Assimilation Data Ingest System (MADIS) consists of NOAA and non-NOAA data providers and provides observational data in a common format, with quality checks.
-This infomration is focused on METAR data.
+This information is focused on METAR data.

   https://madis.ncep.noaa.gov/index.shtml

   Note: METAR data is also available via other sources (e.g., NCEP prepbufr files); METAR data from MADIS allows for verification over CONUS and OCONUS.

 Recommended use
-  METAR data are commonly used for near-surface verification of standard meteorological variables, such as temperaures, dew point temperature, wind speed, visibility, and precipitation, and precipitation type.
+  METAR data are commonly used for near-surface verification of standard meteorological variables, such as temperatures, dew point temperature, wind speed, visibility, and precipitation, and precipitation type.

 File format
   NetCDF